Convergence Rates of Gaussian ODE Filters: Global analysis

 \section{Global analysis}

-As \rev{explained} above, we only consider the case of the IBM prior\rev{, i.e.~$\theta = 0$,} in this section.
-Moreover, as for $q \geq 2$ the proof of an analogue of \Cref{proposition:steady_states_global} would be very technically involved, we restrict our analysis to $q=1$ in order to maintain readability of this first global analysis.
+As \rev{explained} in \Cref{remark_on_local_convergence_theorem}, we only consider the case of the IBM prior\rev{, i.e.~$\theta = 0$,} in this section.
+Moreover, we restrict our analysis to $q=1$ in this first global analysis.
+Although we only have definite knowledge for $q=1$, we believe that the convergence rates might also hold for higher $q \in \mathbb{N}$---which we experimentally test in \Cref{subsec:exp_original_WPD}.
+Moreover, we believe that proofs analogous to the below proofs might work out for higher $q \in \mathbb{N}$ and that deriving a generalized version of Proposition \ref{proposition:steady_states_global} for higher $q$ is the bottleneck for such proofs.
 (See \Cref{sec:discussion} for a discussion of these restrictions.)

-While, for local convergence, all noise models $R$ yielded the same convergence rates in \Cref{lemma:Psi_with_delta}, it is unclear how the order of $R$ in $h$ (as described in \Cref{subsec:measurement_noise}) affects global convergence rates: E.g.,~for the limiting case $R \equiv Kh^0$, the steady-state Kalman gains $\boldsymbol{\beta}^{\infty}$ would converge to zero (see \cref{lemma:steady_states_values_v,lemma:steady_states_values_vi} below) for $h \to 0$, and hence the evaluation of $f$ would not be taken into account---yielding a filter $\boldsymbol{\Psi}$ which assumes that the evaluations of $f$ are equally off, regardless of $h>0$, and eventually just extrapolates along the prior \rev{without global convergence} of the posterior mean $\boldsymbol{m}$.
-For the opposite limiting case $R\equiv \lim_{p \to \infty} K h^p \equiv 0$, it has already been shown in \cite[Proposition 1 and Theorem 1]{schober2018} that---in the steady state and for $q=1,2$---the filter $\boldsymbol{\Psi}$ inherits global convergence rates from known multistep methods in Nordsieck form \cite{nordsieck1962numerical}. \rev{To explore a more general noise model,} we assume a fixed noise model \rev{$R \equiv K h^p$} with arbitrary order $p$.
+While, for local convergence, all noise models $R$ yield the same convergence rates in Theorem \ref{lemma:Psi_with_delta}, it is unclear how the order of $R$ in $h$ (as described in \Cref{subsec:measurement_noise}) affects global convergence rates: E.g.,~for the limiting case $R \equiv Kh^0$, the steady-state Kalman gains $\boldsymbol{\beta}^{\infty}$ would converge to zero (see \cref{lemma:steady_states_values_v,lemma:steady_states_values_vi} below) for $h \to 0$, and hence the evaluation of $f$ would not be taken into account---yielding a filter $\boldsymbol{\Psi}$ which assumes that the evaluations of $f$ are equally off, regardless of $h>0$, and eventually just extrapolates along the prior \rev{without global convergence} of the posterior mean $\boldsymbol{m}$.
+For the opposite limiting case $R\equiv \lim_{p \to \infty} K h^p \equiv 0$, it has already been shown in \citet[Proposition 1 and Theorem 1]{schober2019} that---in the steady state and for $q=1,2$---the filter $\boldsymbol{\Psi}$ inherits global convergence rates from known multistep methods in Nordsieck form \citet{nordsieck1962numerical}. \rev{To explore a more general noise model,} we assume a fixed noise model \rev{$R \equiv K h^p$} with arbitrary order $p$.